 How to Structure a Rent Review Clause

-A professionally drafted rent review clause should specify: when reviews can occur (annually, at lease renewal, or at specified dates), the basis for any increase (RPI/CPI index, fixed percentage, or open market review), the notice period required before any increase takes effect, and the process if the parties cannot agree on a new figure.
+A professionally drafted rent review clause should specify: when reviews can occur (annually, at lease renewal, or at specified dates); the basis for any increase (CPI index, fixed percentage, or open market review); the notice period required before any increase takes effect; and the process if the parties cannot agree on a new figure.

 Common approaches in Gibraltar tenancy agreements:

 - Annual CPI-linked increase.
-Rent adjusts each year in line with the Gibraltar Consumer Price Index or UK CPI.
-Provides predictability for both parties.
+Rent adjusts each year in line with the Gibraltar Consumer Price Index.
+This provides predictability for both parties.

 - Fixed percentage increase.
-A specified uplift (e.g. 3% per year) regardless of inflation.
+A specified uplift, for example 3% per year, regardless of inflation.
 Simple to administer.

 - Open market review at renewal.
-Rent is renegotiated to market rate at the end of each lease term.
+Rent is renegotiated to market rate at the end of each fixed term tenancy.
 More uncertainty for the tenant but maximum flexibility for the landlord.

 - No review provision.
 Rent remains fixed for the term.
-Common in shorter tenancies (1 year or under).
+Common in shorter 12-month fixed term tenancies.

 Notice Requirements for Rent Increases

-Gibraltar law does not specify a mandatory minimum notice period for rent increases in the same way England's Section 13 process works.
-However, the tenancy agreement should specify notice requirements, and professional practice is to give at least one month's written notice of any rent increase, ideally two months for larger increases.
+Gibraltar law does not specify a mandatory minimum statutory notice period for rent increases.
+This is distinct from England and Wales housing legislation, which applies only in those jurisdictions.
+The tenancy agreement itself should specify notice requirements.
+Professional practice in Gibraltar is to give at least one month's written notice of any rent increase, and ideally two months for larger uplifts.

-Written notice should clearly state: the current rent, the new proposed rent, the date from which the new rent applies, and a reference to the clause in the agreement permitting the review.
-A WhatsApp message is legally receivable but email with read confirmation is preferable — it creates a cleaner paper trail.
+Written notice should clearly state the current rent, the proposed new rent, the date from which the new rent applies, and a reference to the clause in the agreement permitting the review.
+A WhatsApp message is legally receivable, but email with read confirmation is preferable.
+It creates a cleaner paper trail if the increase is later disputed.

 What Tenants Can Do if They Dispute a Rent Increase

-If a tenant believes a rent increase is not permitted under the tenancy agreement, or has been improperly notified, their options are:
+If a tenant believes a rent increase is not permitted under the tenancy agreement, or has been improperly notified, their options include:

 - Challenge it in writing.
 Request the landlord show which clause of the tenancy agreement permits the increase.
 Many improperly notified increases are withdrawn at this stage.

-- Seek advice from Gibraltar Citizens Advice Bureau.
-Free guidance on tenants' rights and how to respond to an increase.
+- Seek independent guidance.
+Free guidance on tenants' rights and how to respond to an increase is available locally in Gibraltar.

 - Negotiate a compromise.
-If the increase is legal but the tenant feels it is excessive, a negotiated middle ground is often achievable — landlords prefer a cooperative existing tenant to vacancy and a new letting.
+If the increase is legal but the tenant considers it excessive, a negotiated middle ground is often achievable.
+Landlords generally prefer a cooperative existing tenant to the cost and uncertainty of vacancy and a new letting process.

 Tips for Landlords Managing Rent Reviews Professionally

 - Use a well-drafted tenancy agreement from the outset.
 A template downloaded from the internet is not adequate for a Gibraltar tenancy.
-Use a local solicitor or property manager to draft it properly.
+Firms such as Hassans International Law Firm, Triay Lawyers, or Charles Gomez & Co have experience in landlord and tenant work under Gibraltar law and can ensure the agreement is properly structured.

 - Give more notice than required.
 A tenant given two months' notice of a 5% increase has time to plan financially.
-A tenant given two weeks has a bad experience and may leave.
+A tenant given two weeks has a poor experience and is more likely to leave.

 - Benchmark against the market before reviewing.
 Check comparable rental listings in Gibraltar before setting a new figure.
+Typical rents in 2026 run from approximately £1,200 to £1,900 per month depending on location and size (as of May 2026, per published Gibraltar market data).
 A market-rate increase is harder to dispute and easier to justify.

 - Keep increases reasonable.
-Large annual increases may be legally permissible but create turnover.
-A good tenant paying slightly below peak market rate is usually worth more than a vacant property at peak market rate.
+Large annual increases may be legally permissible but create tenant turnover.
+A reliable tenant paying slightly below peak market rate is usually worth more than a vacant property sitting at peak asking rent.

 The Bottom Line

-Gibraltar gives landlords significant freedom on rent — no statutory caps, no compulsory indexation, no rent tribunal.
-The constraint is the tenancy agreement itself: if the agreement permits a review, follow the process exactly.
+Gibraltar gives landlords significant freedom on rent.
+There are no statutory caps and no compulsory indexation.
+The Rent Tribunal exists as a backstop for genuine disputes between landlords and tenants, not as a routine regulatory hurdle.
+The real constraint is the tenancy agreement itself: if it permits a review, follow the process exactly.
 If it does not, wait for renewal.
-Professional notice periods and a reasonable approach to market rates keep the best tenants in place and keep disputes out of court.
+Professional notice periods, a well-drafted agreement, and a reasonable approach to market rates keep the best tenants in place and keep disputes out of the Tribunal.

 Frequently Asked Questions